 Stephanie Clarke is the Director of Content Marketing at Quadient, responsible for developing and executing Quadient’s global content strategy.
-Stephanie has more than 12 years of experience in the software, technology and manufacturing industries.
-She has a proven track record of designing and implementing winning B2B content strategies for global brands, and has a true passion for all things marketing.
+Stephanie has more than 14 years of experience in the software, technology and manufacturing industries.
+She has a proven track record for designing and implementing winning and profitable B2B marketing strategies for global technology brands.
 Stephanie holds a B.A. from Wilfred Laurier University.
 She is very active on LinkedIn and Twitter – please connect with her by clicking the icons above.

 A personalized experience can be defined as an interaction or engagement that a customer has with a company that leaves them feeling as though their interests, behaviour and preferences were thoroughly taken into account.
 Organizations who are able to meet their consumers' emotional expectations at an individual level are better able to foster loyalty.